 - Grand theft auto

-- Natural disaster such as earthquakes, flooding, or hurricanes
+- Natural disasters such as earthquakes, flooding, or hurricanes

 Flood Insurance Covered Perils